blinken/power-rail-probe/README.md

 ## How to buy

-Version 1.0 is available [to purchase fully assembled here](https://paradar.co.uk/products/low-noise-oscilloscope-power-rail-probe) for approx. £299 (USD $380, EUR €345).
-Purchasing a fully assembled unit covers the costs of development!
+Version 1.0 is available [to purchase fully assembled here](https://paradar.co.uk/products/low-noise-oscilloscope-power-rail-probe) for approx. £249 (USD $317, EUR €287).
+Purchasing a fully assembled unit helps to fund development!

 If you would like to assemble the v1.0 probe yourself, blank PCBs, enclosures and machined front panels are also available at [paradar.co.uk](https://paradar.co.uk/products/low-noise-oscilloscope-power-rail-probe).